Streams and Graphs of Dynamical Systems: Quasi-orders and ``being downstream''

+Notice that in the proof we never used the transitivity of the relation.
+Hence, this result holds also for the prolongational relation (see Section~\ref{sec:NW}).

-It turns out that strong properties hold for closed quasi-orders.
-In particular, every closed quasi-order can be defined through a collection of continuous functions as described below. \begin{definition} A function $L\in C^0(X)$ is a {\bf Lyapunov function} of a quasi-order $D$ if $x\Dto y$ implies $L(x)\geq L(y)$.
+A second important property is that every closed quasi-order can be defined through a collection of continuous functions as described below. \begin{definition} A function $L\in C^0(X)$ is a {\em Lyapunov function} for a quasi-order $D$ if $x\Dto y$ implies $L(x)\geq L(y)$.
 We denote by $\cL_D\subset C^0(X)$ the set of all Lyapunov functions of $D$. \end{definition} Notice that constant functions are Lyapunov for every quasi-order and that, if $L_1,L_2\in\cL_D$, then $a_1 L_1+a_2 L_2\in\cL_D$ for all $a_1,a_2\geq0$.
-Hence, the proposition below follows. \begin{proposition} For any quasi-order $D$, the set $\cL_D$ is a non-empty closed convex cone. \end{proposition} \begin{example} The set of Lyapunov functions of the quasi-order $\cO_F$ coincide with the set of Lyapunov function of the semi-flow $F$. \end{example} One can also run things backward and use collections of functions to define quasi-orders, as illustrated below.
+Hence, the proposition below follows. \begin{proposition} For any quasi-order $D$, the set $\cL_D$ is a non-empty closed convex cone. \end{proposition} \begin{example} The set of Lyapunov functions of the quasi-order $\cO_F$ coincides with the set of Lyapunov functions of the semi-flow $F$. \end{example} One can also run things backward and use collections of functions to define quasi-orders, as illustrated below.

 Given a collection $\cS\subset C^0(X)$, we set \beq \cD_\cS = \{(x,y) : L(x)\geq L(y)\text{ for all }L\in \cS\}. \eeq Notice that, if $C_\cS$ is the convex cone generated by $\cS$ (namely the smallest closed convex cone containing $\cS$), then $\cD_\cS=\cD_{C_\cS}$.